harsath/Prism-Coverage/docs/readme.md

 ```

 ### Syntax Overview
 A Prism source file must contain a `main()` method which marks the start of execution.
+Everything in Prism is [pass-by-value](https://stackoverflow.com/a/430958/19475446).
 For sample Prism programs, please look into `src/prism_source_files/robust_tests` directory.
 #### Variable declaration and assignments
 Supported types: `INT`, `BOOL`, `STRING`, `VOID`, and CLASS types.
 Syntax is as follows: